-1.3.7 Setting the Schedule Policy of the CoS Priority Queue of the Port
+1.3.7 Setting the Schedule Policy of a Port CoS Priority Queue

-When a bandwidth of the priority queue is set on a L2 port, the schedule policy of the priority queue will be used by the L2 port; otherwise, you should conduct the configuration of a globalCoSschedule policy.
+When a priority queue schedule policy is set on a L2 port, the priority queue schedule policy will be used by the L2 port; otherwise, you should conduct the configuration of a global priority queue schedule policy.

-Enter the following EXEC configuration mode and set the schedule policy of CoSpriority queue.
+Enter the management mode and run the following commands one by one to set the CoS priority queue schedule policy of a port.

 Command Purpose

 config Enters the global configuration mode.

 interface g0/1 Enters the to-be-configured port.

 [no] scheduler policy { sp wrr wfq } Sets the schedule policy of the CoS priority queue.

 sp means to use the SP schedule policy.

 wrr means to use the WRR schedule policy.

 wfq means to use the WFQ schedule policy.

+drr means to use the DRR schedule policy.

 exit Goes back to the global configuration mode.

 exit Goes back to the EXEC mode.

 write Saves the settings.

-1.3.8 Setting the CoS Priority Queue based on dscp
+1.3.8 Setting the CoS Priority Queue Based on DSCP